 FMX

-Sometimes the dental hygienist or dentist will decide that rather than taking individual periapical or bitewing X-rays, an FMX is needed.
+Sometimes the dental hygienist or dentist decides that, rather than taking individual periapical or bitewing X-rays, an FMX is needed.

 FMX means a full-mouth series of X-rays.
-It includes a set of 16-18 images to observe the full set of teeth, incoming teeth, and the surrounding tissue.
-These usually include 4 bitewings and 12-14 periapicals.
+It includes a set of 16-18 images to observe the complete set of teeth, incoming teeth, and the surrounding tissue.
+These usually include four bitewings and 12-14 periapicals.

-The radiographs will show the structure of your entire mouth as well as details of individual teeth.
+The radiographs will show the structure of your entire mouth, including details of individual teeth.
 The jaw will be presented from both sides.
 This will give the dental professional a good idea of the general structure of your mouth.

-They can detect abnormalities in the structure of the mouth, decay, gum disease, and abscesses.
+They can detect abnormalities in the mouth's structure, including decay, gum disease, and abscesses.

-The procedures will not differ from what has been described above.
+The procedures will not differ from those described above.
 Some offices require you to have an FMX if you are a new patient.
-For established patients, 4 bitewings and 2 periapicals (of the front teeth) are usually taken every 6-12 months.
+For established patients, four bitewings and two periapicals (of the front teeth) are usually taken every 6-12 months.

 Occlusal X-ray

-It is mainly done in children who are experiencing problems related to unusual tooth alignment.
+It is mainly performed in children experiencing problems with unusual tooth alignment.
 It also captures unerupted teeth, or teeth that are erupting in unexpected places.
 The image shows the roof or floor of the mouth.

 Caries below the gumline, fractures in the jawbone, abscesses, and lodged foreign objects can be easily spotted.